BZIvanov/Learning-SpringBoot/SpringData/H2Database/README.md

 ## H2 Schema

-H2 will automatically pick up the `schema.sql` file that we provided and will generate the tables.
+H2 will automatically pick up the `schema.sql` file that we provided in `resources` folder and will generate the tables.

 ### Manually inserting data